senzing-garage/go-messaging/README.md

 ## Overview

 `go-messaging` generates structured messages in multiple formats.
-Currently, the JSON format and an [slog](https://pkg.go.dev/golang.org/x/exp/slog)-friendly format are supported.
+Currently, the JSON format and a [slog]-friendly format are supported.

 ## Use